testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

 # The behavior model

-Because we will need to check many different combinations of inputs, the actual number is in the hundreds, we need to create a behavior model that will correctly compute the expected state.
+To check the numerous combinations of inputs—potentially hundreds—we need a behavior model that can accurately compute the expected state of the system for each case.

 {% html div class="classic-quote" %}

-> See [Combinatorial Testing: Writing Behavior Model](https://testflows.com/blog/combinatorial-testing-behavior-model/) for an introduction of how to write a behavior model.
+> Refer to [Combinatorial Testing: Writing Behavior Model](https://testflows.com/blog/combinatorial-testing-behavior-model/) for an introduction to writing a behavior model.

 {% endhtml %}

-The behavior model is created based on the transition relation {%katex%}R{%endkatex%} of the system.
-Here it is again so that you can easily use it to compare with the code:
+This behavior model is derived from the system’s transition relation {%katex%} R {%endkatex%}.
+Here it is again for easy reference, allowing you to compare it directly with the code implementation:

 > {%katex%}
 R((V_{\text{est}}, V_{\text{MRSP}}, \ell, W, EB), (V'_{\text{est}}, V'_{\text{MRSP}}, \ell', W', EB')) \equiv \\